History of Iraq: Ba'athist Iraq

-Qāsim was assassinated in February 1963, when the Ba'ath Party took power under the leadership of General Ahmed Hassan al-Bakr (prime minister) and Colonel Abdul Salam Arif (president).
-In June 1963, Syria, which by then had also fallen under Ba'athist rule, took part in the Iraqi military campaign against the Kurds by providing aircraft, armoured vehicles and a force of 6,000 soldiers.
-Several months later, `Abd as-Salam Muhammad `Arif led a successful coup against the Ba'ath government.
-Arif declared a ceasefire in February 1964 which provoked a split among Kurdish urban radicals on one hand and Peshmerga (Freedom fighters) forces led by Barzani on the other.
+Qāsim was assassinated in February 1963 when the Ba'ath Party took power under the leadership of General Ahmed Hassan al-Bakr (prime minister) and Colonel Abdul Salam Arif (president).
+In June 1963, Syria, which by then had also fallen under Ba'athist rule, took part in the Iraqi military campaign against the Kurds by providing aircraft, armoured vehicles, and a force of 6,000 soldiers.
+Several months later, Abd as-Salam Muhammad Arif led a successful coup against the Ba'ath government.
+Arif declared a ceasefire in February 1964, which provoked a split among Kurdish urban radicals on one hand and Peshmerga (Freedom fighters) forces led by Barzani on the other.

-On April 13, 1966, President Abdul Salam Arif died in a helicopter crash and was succeeded by his brother, General Abdul Rahman Arif.
+On 13 April 1966, President Abdul Salam Arif died in a helicopter crash and was succeeded by his brother, General Abdul Rahman Arif.
 Following this unexpected death, the Iraqi government launched a last-ditch effort to defeat the Kurds.
-This campaign failed in May 1966, when Barzani forces thoroughly defeated the Iraqi Army at the Battle of Mount Handrin, near Rawanduz.
+This campaign failed in May 1966, when Barzani forces thoroughly defeated the Iraqi Army at the Battle of Mount Handrin, near Rawandiz.
 Following the Six-Day War of 1967, the Ba'ath Party felt strong enough to retake power in 1968.
 Ahmed Hassan al-Bakr became president and chairman of the Revolutionary Command Council (RCC).
-The Ba'ath government started a campaign to end the Kurdish insurrection, which stalled in 1969.
-This can be partly attributed to the internal power struggle in Baghdad and also tensions with Iran.
-Moreover, the Soviet Union pressured the Iraqis to come to terms with Barzani.
-The war ended with more than 100,000 mortal casualties, with little achievements to both Kurdish rebels and the Iraqi government.
+The Ba'ath government started a campaign to end the Kurdish insurrection, which stalled in 1969 due to internal power struggles and tensions with Iran.
+The war ended with more than 100,000 casualties and little achievement for both sides.

-In the aftermath of the First Kurdish Iraqi War, a peace plan was announced in March 1970 and provided for broader Kurdish autonomy.
-The plan also gave Kurds representation in government bodies, to be implemented in four years.
-Despite this, the Iraqi government embarked on an Arabization program in the oil rich regions of Kirkuk and Khanaqin in the same period.
-In the following years, Baghdad government overcame its internal divisions and concluded a treaty of friendship with the Soviet Union in April 1972 and ended its isolation within the Arab world.
-On the other hand, Kurds remained dependent on the Iranian military support and could do little to strengthen their forces.
-By 1974 the situation in the north escalated again into the Second Kurdish Iraqi War, to last until 1975.
+In March 1970, a peace plan was announced that provided for broader Kurdish autonomy and gave Kurds representation in government bodies, to be implemented in four years.
+Despite this, the Iraqi government embarked on an Arabization program in the oil-rich regions of Kirkuk and Khanaqin.
+By 1974, tensions escalated again, leading to the Second Kurdish Iraqi War, which lasted until 1975.
+The 1975 peace treaty between Iraq and Iran resolved the Shatt al-Arab dispute, leading to Iran withdrawing support for the Kurdish rebels and their subsequent defeat by the Iraqi government.